justanotherdot/justanotherdot/site/posts/building-an-intuition-for-pattern-matching.md

 These quirks are more around ergonomic uses of patterns rather than any dealbreakers for writing production-grade code.
-You can happily skip this section if you don't mind
+You can happily skip this section if you are still processing the information from above.

 First up, nested or-patterns or in other locations, such as function arguments, are unstable and require the `#![feature(or_patterns)]` attribute.
 Another way